zhin327/100-days-Zachery-Log/README.md

 1/21/2022 Day 12 - Forgot to update this, So today is actually day 13, updating day 12.
 Worked more on API's and how the "fetch" command works to bring API's onboard our Javascript.

 1/23/2022 Day 13 - Working toward building 3 API type projects, Gives great experience and helps later when we need to use API's within our programs.

+1/24/2022 Day 14 - Built an app/website using an API, used the boredbot API to learn the basics on how to access and implement API's